Telmooo/jpass/docs/project-description.md

 ## Source code structure

-In the `resources` folder, various assets files are present corresponding mostly to different JPass logotype dimensions and colors, as well as some other images regarding screenshots of the application itself.
+In the `resources` folder, various assets files are present corresponding mostly to different JPass logotype dimensions and colours, as well as some other images regarding screenshots of the application itself.
 The `src` folder holds two sub-folders: `test` where tests are located and `main` where the code itself is present (`java` folder).

 ### Package Structure
 #### Crypt (jpass.crypt)